 You’ll be amazed at just how much free business advice is out there.
-If you’re unemployed prior to launching a business, you should be able to get a lot of support from your Job Centre alone.
+If you’re unemployed before launching a business, you should be able to get a lot of support from your Job Centre alone.

 The British Chamber of Commerce also runs free seminars.
-If you’re looking for localized business tips, just searching on Google can be equally fruitful.
+If you’re looking for localised business tips, just searching on Google can be equally fruitful.

 You can always do the rounds with friends and family first.
 You’ll be surprised at how many people have items stashed away that might prove very useful for your new venture.

 You can also find bargains on sites such as Gumtree, although, make sure you’re getting a good deal and not getting stuck with a deficient item.
 One of the best ways to source high-quality equipment at a reduced cost is to visit sites like VoucherBin.co.uk.
 There you can take a look at some of the big-name retailers that offer discount codes and vouchers for their products.

 Start your business part-time

 If you already have a job, it’s often a good idea to start your business as a part-time venture and build it up gradually.
 Having the financial security of a regular wage can help offset some of the costs as well as the pressure.